 It may not be possible for you to pay extra every month or even every year.
-Remember that most mortgages will permit you to pay extra on your principal at any point during repayment.
-You can take advantage of this rule to pay extra on your mortgage principal when you come into extra money.
+But remember that most mortgages will allow you to make additional payments at any time.
+You can benefit from this provision to pay down your principal any time you come into extra money.

 Do you have a question regarding a mortgage program?